-Simple jobs are often completed on the same day they are ordered.
-Some jobs, however, may take several days to complete depending on their complexity and size.
+Simple jobs are often completed in a few business days.
+Some jobs, however, may longer to complete depending on their complexity and size.
 We always strive to provide an accurate estimate of the turnaround time for each job we do.
 And we’ll always work with you to find ways to complete your project when you need it.

 What is digital color?

 Digital color is simply printing that is produced on a digital press, instead of a conventional offset press.
 Today, there is little quality difference between digital and conventional printing.
 Advantages include the ability to run very small quanitities and to personalize individual documents with variable data or images.